phosae/denyenv-validating-admission-webhook/README.md

 # Write, Deploy and Test Kubernetes Validating Admission Webhooks

-Most of the code in main.go was porting from Kelsey's [denyenv](https://github.com/kelseyhightower/denyenv-validating-admission-webhook).
+Most of the code in main.go was porting from Kelsey's [denyenv](https://github.com/kelseyhightower/denyenv-validating-admission-webhook) repository.
-Kelsey's idea is wonderful to demonstrate how admission webhooks in kubernetes: If the new coming Pod contains any ENV variable, deny it and return error message, otherwise accept it.
+Kelsey's idea is a fantastic way to demonstrate how Admission Webhook works in Kubernetes: If a new Pod contains any ENV variable, it is denied, and an error message is returned.
+Otherwise, it is accepted.

-I rewrite it as Go HTTP server, change the gcloud function deployment way to Kubernetes Deployment and Service.
+I've rewrote the HTTP server in Go and  transitioned the deployment method from a Google Cloud Platform function to a Kubernetes Deployment and Service.

-As Kubernetes apiServer only accept webhooks in HTTPS, I use openssl to generate server CertSignRequest and private key, then leverage Kubernetes CertificateSigningRequest to sign our server certificate.
+Since the Kubernetes apiServer only accepts HTTPS webhooks, I utilized OpenSSL to generate a server CertSignRequest and private key.
+Subsequently, I used the Kubernetes CertificateSigningRequest feature to sign our server certificate.

-As [cert-manager](https://github.com/jetstack/cert-manager) is also a popular choice for TLS certificate management, I also offer a cert-manager version for deployment.
+As [cert-manager](https://github.com/jetstack/cert-manager) is popular for TLS certificate management in Kubernetes, I have also provided a cert-manager version for deployment.

+Additionally, for those interested in local debugging, a method for generating a TLS certificate for your local machine is available.

 ##  Write, Deploy and Test

-You can change the code in main.go, or add some go codes, to accomplish you custom needs.
+You can modify the code in main.go, or add additional go codes to meet your custom needs.

-To deploy and test server in Kubernetes, [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) is a good choice.
+For deploying and testing the server in a Kubernetes environment, [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) is an excellent choice.

 ```bash
 kind create cluster --config -<<EOF